ParhamTaher/ClassRoomFinder/deliverables/iteration-02.review.md

  * For the booking system, instead of implementing a log in system that requires a username and password, we are going to implement a system that writes a message upon a user click that indicates a room is occupied.
 This would make the booking system faster and much easier to use.
+ * Bence will provide the voice over for the video.

 ## Product - Review